 AICP certification is the only nationwide, independent verification of planners’ qualifications.
 Earn the AICP credential and colleagues and employers will know that you have the academic qualifications, relevant work experience, and mastery of essential skills required to serve your community effectively.

-To become a certified planner and use the AICP designation, you must be a current member of the American Planning Association, submit an online application, meet specified education and experience requirements, and pass an examination.
+To become a certified planner and use the AICP designation, you must be a current member of the American Planning Association (APA), submit an online application, meet specified education and experience requirements, and pass an examination.
 The exam is given twice a year, in May and November.

-The National APA website has additional detail about what you need to prepare for the examination: http://www.planning.org/certification/
+The National APA website has additional detail about what you need to take the examination: http://www.planning.org/certification/

 Students and graduates of accredited planning programs now have a different way to earn their AICP.
 Under the AICP Candidate Pilot Program, new planners can take the AICP exam after completing their degree, earn the required amount of experience, and then officially become AICP.
 More information about the program can be found at: https://www.planning.org/aicp/candidate/

 APA California Chapter and Sacramento Valley Section will each award AICP Exam Reduced Fee Scholarships to offset applicants' costs.

 - The California Chapter application, which is available online (click here), is due by 5 pm on Friday, February 23, 2018.